ee-leaf

 Annual vegetables are nearing the end of their lifespan and are starting to succumb to the nip of successively heavier frosts.
 After the rush of spring planting and the peak of summer’s harvest, it’s tempting to shut the garden gate and let nature take its course.
 After all, you’ve done the heavy spring lifting and reaped summer’s benefits.
 What more is needed now that fall is here?

 The answer depends on how much easier you’d like things to be when spring rolls around.
 A few careful steps executed now will save you effort in the long run.
-If you would like to reduce the amount of work facing you during next year’s spring frenzy, consider some of these suggestions for putting your garden to bed.
+If you would like to reduce the amount of work facing you during next year’s spring frenzy, consider some of these suggestions for how to prepare your garden for winter.

 1. Clean up diseased plants.
 Leave the rest in place.